vladimir-chernykh/coreml-model-zoo/README.md

 let results = emotionsRequest.results! as!
 [VNClassificationObservation]
 ```

 There are other ways to use raw CoreML model without any frameworks.
-One might find example of this in [coreml-performance](https://github.com/vladimir-chernykh/coreml-performance) repo.
+One might find example of this in the [coreml-performance](https://github.com/vladimir-chernykh/coreml-performance) repo.